Lindllay/Lindllay/README.md

 I'm Maciek, a 26 y/o psychologist from Poland,
 <br>who creates websites as a hobby since the beginning of 2021.
-<br>I love exploring new technologies 💻 and leveraging them to build cool stuffs 🛠️.
+<br>I love exploring new technologies 💻 and leveraging them to build cool stuff 🛠️.

 <br>